ppajer/wp-amp/README.md

 ### The config array

-Since the goal of AMP is to produce highly optimized sites, WP-AMP strips almost all assets that come bundled with WordPress out of the box, and only adds custom elements, webfonts and styles as necessary. The config array is where you can decide what to keep and what to insert.
+Since the goal of AMP is to produce highly optimized sites, WP-AMP strips almost all assets that come bundled with WordPress out of the box, and only adds custom elements, webfonts and styles as necessary.
+The config array is where you can decide what to keep and what to insert.
 By default, the empty config array looks like this:

 ```
 $config = array(